Charleston, West Virginia: Television

-The Charleston–Huntington TV market, is the second-largest television market (in terms of area) east of the Mississippi River and 64th largest in terms of households in the US serving counties in central West Virginia, eastern Kentucky, and southern Ohio.
+The Charleston–Huntington TV market is the second-largest television market by area east of the Mississippi River and 64th-largest in terms of households in the U.S., serving counties in central West Virginia, eastern Kentucky, and southern Ohio.
 There are four VHF and ten UHF television stations in the market.
+WSAZ-TV was the market's first station, going on air in 1949.

 Infrastructure

-Airports
+Transportation

+Charleston is served by Interstate 64, Interstate 77, and Interstate 79.
+The West Virginia Turnpike's northern terminus is at the city's southeastern end.
+Two U.S. routes, US 60 and US 119, cut through the city center.
+US 21 and US 35 formerly ran through Charleston.
+WV 25, WV 61, WV 62, and WV 114 are all state highways that are within Charleston's city limits.
+Interstate 64 crosses the Kanawha River four times as it passes through the Charleston metropolitan area.
+The Elk River flows into the Kanawha River in downtown Charleston.

+Charleston is served by Kanawha Valley Regional Transportation Authority.

 Yeager Airport is West Virginia's largest airport, serving more than twice as many passengers as all other airports in the state combined.
 It is 2 mi north of Interstate 64 and Interstate 77, accessible via WV 114.
 It is also home to the McLaughlin Air National Guard Base.

-Rail

 Amtrak, the national passenger rail service, provides tri-weekly service to Charleston via the Cardinal routes.
-The Amtrak station is on the south side of the Kanawha River, at 350 MacCorkle Avenue near downtown.

-Historically, until the 1960s, several daily Chesapeake and Ohio Railway trains traversed central West Virginia, making stops in Charleston.
-Destinations in the Mid-West included St. Louis, Chicago, Detroit and Louisville.
+The Amtrak station is on the south side of the Kanawha River, at 350 MacCorkle Avenue, near downtown.
+Until the 1960s, several daily Chesapeake and Ohio Railway trains traversed central West Virginia, making stops in Charleston.
+Destinations in the midwest included St. Louis, Chicago, Detroit, and Louisville.
 To the east the trains terminated in either Washington, D.C. or Newport News, Virginia.
 These featured the Fast Flying Virginian, George Washington, and the Sportsman.
-Into the late 1940s, the New York Central Railroad operated passenger trains between Columbus, Ohio and Charleston.
+Into the late 1940s, the New York Central Railroad operated passenger trains between Columbus, Ohio, and Charleston.

-River

-Interstate 64 crosses the Kanawha River four times as it passes through the Charleston metropolitan area.
-The Elk River flows into the Kanawha River in downtown Charleston.

-Roads

-Charleston is served by Interstate 64, Interstate 77, and Interstate 79.
-The West Virginia Turnpike's northern terminus is at the southeastern end of the city.
-Two U.S. routes, US 60, and US 119, cut through the city center.
-US 21 and US 35 formerly ran through Charleston.

-WV 25, WV 61, WV 62, and WV 114 are all state highways that are within Charleston's city limits.

-Mass transit

-Charleston is served by Kanawha Valley Regional Transportation Authority.

-Taxi service

-C&H Taxi services the Kanawha Valley.
-Uber and Lyft also service the area.

 Utilities

 Electricity in Charleston is provided by Appalachian Power, a division of American Electric Power of Columbus, Ohio.
 Appalachian Power is headquartered in Charleston.
 Suddenlink Communications provides the Charleston area's Cable TV.
 Landline phone service in Charleston is provided by Frontier Communications.

-The city's water supply is provided by Charleston-based West Virginia American Water, a subsidiary of American Water of Voorhees, NJ.
-The water that supplies Charleston is pumped from the Elk River and treated at the Kanawha Valley Water Treatment Plant.

-Charleston's natural gas is supplied by Mountaineer Gas, a division of Allegheny Energy of Greensburg, Pennsylvania.
+The city's water supply is provided by Charleston-based West Virginia American Water, a subsidiary of American Water of Voorhees Township, New Jersey.
+Charleston's water supply is pumped from the Elk River and treated at the Kanawha Valley Water Treatment Plant.
+Its natural gas is supplied by Mountaineer Gas, a division of Allegheny Energy of Greensburg, Pennsylvania.

 Law enforcement

-The Charleston Police Department (CPD) is the second largest police department in the state of West Virginia, while being the largest municipal/city police department in the state.
-In 2008, Charleston Police had 168 sworn officers, 2 Animal Control Officers, and 29 civilian employees.
+The Charleston Police Department (CPD) is West Virginia's second-largest police department and the state's largest municipal/city police department.
+In 2008, Charleston Police had 168 sworn officers, two animal control officers, and 29 civilian employees.